Research what will be necessary to upgrade to Backdrop CMS

 - To Uninstall: the functionality is no longer required, this module will be completely removed.

-We use this category when, for example, a Drupal site uses a module we'd prefer to replace with a different one (e.g. Colorbox -> Featherlight).
-Be sure to note the module that's replacing it.
+- Second, when a Drupal site uses a module we'd prefer to replace with a different one (e.g. Colorbox -> Featherlight).
+In both cases, be sure to note the module that's replacing it.

 - To Port: the module needs to be ported to Backdrop, the new Backdrop module will perform the necessary updates.